Many Minnesota churches remain wary of reopening

 The state has now confirmed 20,573 cases of COVID-19 through testing since early March.
 The number of cases was increasing steadily through May 15, the last date when confirmed, finalized data were available.

 Meanwhile, 869 people have died after getting COVID-19 in Minnesota.
-Thirteen of the newly reported deaths happened to people who lived in long-term care, assisted living, or group behavioral-health facilities, and all were between the ages of 50 and 99, according to the Minnesota Health Department’s daily update Sunday.
+Thirteen of the newly reported deaths were residents of long-term care, assisted living, or group behavioral-health facilities, and all were between the ages of 50 and 99, according to the Minnesota Health Department's daily update Sunday.

-At least three-quarters of people who have died from COVID-19 had underlying health conditions including chronic lung disease, uncontrolled asthma, serious heart conditions, immunocompromise, diabetes, liver and chronic kidney disease, and severe obesity.
+At least three-quarters of people who have died from COVID-19 had underlying health conditions, including chronic lung disease, uncontrolled asthma, serious heart conditions, immunocompromised conditions, diabetes, liver and chronic kidney disease, and severe obesity.
 Advanced age and living in group settings increases the risk of serious disease.

 As of Sunday there were 207 people in intensive-care hospital beds, where the most critical cases are treated, and another 346 people in regular hospital beds.
 All told, about 14,100 people with confirmed cases of COVID-19 have recovered from their illness and no longer need to remain in isolation.